WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod11/1101-Configure directory synchronization.md

 1. On **LON-SVR1**, right-click or access the context menu for **Start**, and then select **Windows PowerShell (Admin)**.

-2. In the **Administrator: Windows PowerShell** window, enter the following command, and then press Enter.
+2. In the **Administrator: Windows PowerShell** window, enter the following command, and then select Enter.

    ```
    Start-ADSyncSyncCycle –Policytype Delta
    ```

-3. Wait for approximately four minutes.
-Do not close the **Administrator: Windows PowerShell** window.
+3. Wait for approximately 4 minutes.
+Don't close the **Administrator: Windows PowerShell** window.
 However, you can minimize it.

 4. Switch to Microsoft Edge on **LON-CL1**, where you have the Azure portal open.